JotaMarti/allfunds-test/README.md

 # Joan M. Marti Allfunds Test

-This is the Allfunds technical test of Joan M. Marti
+This is the Allfunds technical test for Joan M. Marti

 In this project we have the Backend and the Frontend.